paritytech/parity-bridges-common/modules/message-lane/README.md

 - whenever possible, relayer tries to minimize cost of its transactions.
 So e.g. even though sender always pays for delivering outbound lane state proof, relayer may not include it in the delivery transaction (unless message lane module on target chain requires that);
-- weight formula should incentivize relayer to not to submit any redundand data in the extrinsics arguments;
+- weight formula should incentivize relayer to not to submit any redundant data in the extrinsics arguments;
 - the extrinsic shall never be executing slower (i.e. has larger actual weight) than defined by the formula.